 There are few coffee brewers that have matched the prestige and respect of the AeroPress in the professional coffee world.
-Its simple design and brewing mechanics can be manipulated and played with to achieve some wild and delicious results, but it is also one of the most approachable manual coffee brewing methods.
+Its simple design and brewing mechanics can be manipulated and played with to achieve some wild and delicious results - which is why connoisseurs love it - but it is also one of the most approachable manual coffee brewing methods.

 The AeroPress can be a coffee brewer of intrigue and experimentation.
 It has the ability to brew great coffee with little care, but it also has the power to break out from normal coffee brewing principles to create something striking and unique.